sfeng96/jdbc-vs-r2dbc/README.md

 # JDBC vs R2DBC

-A POC to compare the performance between JDBC and R2DBC in a reactive web application
+A POC to compare the performance between JDBC and R2DBC in a web application

 ## Problem Statement

-Given a non-blocking web application build with Spring Webflux that takes a POST request and saves the body object into a mysql database table
+Given a web application build with Spring Boot or Spring Webflux that takes a POST request and saves the body object into a mysql database table

-I want to compare the performance between implementing the persistence layer with JDBC and R2DBC
+I want to compare the performance between different combinations (*Spring MVC + JDBC* vs *Spring Webflux + JDBC* vs *Spring Webflux + R2DBC*)

 So I can decide which approach gives the best performance and should be the way forward